What is Effective Fully Online (Asynchronous) Teaching

 Asynchronous Courses

-Asynchronous is one mode through which courses are provided at Conestoga College.
-In asynchronous courses, there are no real-time scheduled classes in which you provide structured lessons, engage with students, and assess learning.
+In asynchronous learning, there are no real-time scheduled classes in which you provide structured lessons, engage with students, and assess learning.
 In this type of learning,

 the instructor and the students in the course all engage with the course content at different times (and from different locations).
 The instructor provides students with a sequence of units which the students move through as their schedules permit.
 Each unit might make use of assigned readings or uploaded media, online quizzes, discussion boards, and more.”